-is completely free (it is no longer free) and also very nicely-designed, with a sleek, clean interface that houses some nice features, but not so many as to be overwhelming.
+Most physical journals cost anywhere from $5 to well over $20, and you have a limited number of pages.
+Glimpses, however, is just a one-time fee of $12.99 and also very nicely-designed, with a sleek, clean interface that houses some nice features, but not so many as to be overwhelming.

 This app can only export your files to PDF, however, so if you want to switch to a different journaling app later, you may find it difficult.
 If you’re already swamped with productivity apps and just want something simple to record a few thoughts, though, this is perfect.

 Diarium has several options for backing it up, lets you export your diary entries, and even provides statistics about your diary entries.
-Heck, you can even connect it to Facebook, Twitter, Instagram, Google Fit, Untappd, and Swarm and have it automatically link to your posts.
+You can even connect it to Facebook, Twitter, Instagram, Google Fit, Untappd, and Swarm and have it automatically link to your posts.
 You can also set it to notify you to make an entry and customize just about everything.
-If you’re serious about recording your life, Diarium is the gold standard for Windows.
+If you’re serious about recording your life, Diarium is easily one of the best journaling apps for Windows.

-This app is simple but comes with a very smooth, modern feel to it – almost as if your journal was a private Instagram.
-It’s not free, but it is massively cross-platform (Windows, Android, Mac, iOS, Web, Linux), allows you to make journal entries via email and has a decent amount of features.
+Journey is simple but comes with a very smooth, modern feel to it – almost as if your journal was a private Instagram.
+It’s not free but is massively cross-platform (Windows, Android, macOS, iOS, Web, Linux), allows you to make journal entries via email, and has a decent amount of features.
 It’s less of a “record your life” powerhouse and more of a “capture the moment” app, giving it a more lightweight (and slightly less intimidating) feel than something like Diarium.

 Are you more of an artistic journal-keeper?
 Are your thoughts and feelings best expressed with a quick sketch?
-Journalist is probably the app for you since it seems to be centered around drawing tools.
+Journalist is probably the best journaling app for Windows for artists, creatives, and doodlers.
 Adding text can actually be a little annoying.
-You won’t be the next Da Vinci using this app, but it might get you drawing a little bit every day, and you could definitely create a quickly perusable visual history of your life, which I suppose you could augment with the voice recording feature.
+You won’t be the next Da Vinci using this app, but it may get you drawing a little bit every day, and you could definitely create a quickly perusable visual history of your life, which I suppose you could augment with the voice recording feature.

 How much explanation does this one actually need?
 You can use it for just about anything, so why not as a journaling app?
-It comes with loads of features, is available across a lot of platforms, is free, and you might already have it.
-All you have to do is create a new notebook and start writing entries — Evernote’s suite of features offers a lot of ways to compose and manage them.
+It comes with loads of features, is available across most platforms, is free (many features are premium only though), and you might already have it.
+All you have to do is create a new notebook and start writing entries.
+Evernote’s suite of features offers many ways to compose and manage them.

 If you’re just getting into journaling, you probably don’t want to drop cash on a fancy app right away.
 Start with a free app, then if you stick with it, you may want to upgrade.
 Personally, I find Glimpses to be about all I need, but if I ever got the urge to start cataloging every event in my life, it would be hard to say no to Diarium’s massive set of features and integrations.
 If none of the above really work for you, you can always just put a shortcut to your favorite web-based journaling app on your desktop.